-Cultural congruent (nursing) care is defined as those cognitively based assistive, supportive, facilitative, or enabling acts or decisions that are tailor-made to fit with individual, group, or institutional cultural values, beliefs, and lifeways in order to provide or support meaningful, beneficial, and satisfying health care, or well-being services.
+Cultural congruent (nursing) care is defined as those cognitively based assistive, supportive, facilitative, or enabling acts or decisions that are tailor-made to fit with the individual, group, or institutional, cultural values, beliefs, and lifeways to provide or support meaningful, beneficial, and satisfying health care, or well-being services.

-It is a state of well-being that is culturally defined, valued, and practiced, and which reflects the ability of individuals (or groups) to perform their daily role activities in culturally expressed, beneficial, and patterned lifeways.
+It is a state of well-being that is culturally defined, valued, and practiced.
+It reflects individuals’ (or groups) ‘ ability to perform their daily role activities in culturally expressed, beneficial, and patterned lifeways.

-Such are believed to be caring and to be capable of being concerned about the needs, well-being, and survival of others.
+Such are believed to be caring and capable of being concerned about others’ needs, well-being, and survival.
 Leininger also indicates that nursing as a caring science should focus beyond traditional nurse-patient interactions and dyads to include families, groups, communities, total cultures, and institutions.

 Society and Environment

-These terms are not defined by Leininger; she speaks instead of worldview, social structure, and environmental context.
+Leininger did not define these terms; she speaks instead of worldview, social structure, and environmental context.

-Worldview is the way in which people look at the world, or at the universe, and form a “picture or value stance” about the world and their lives.
+Worldview is how people look at the world, or the universe, and form a “picture or value stance” about the world and their lives.

 Cultural and Social Structure Dimensions

-Culture is the learned, shared and transmitted values, beliefs, norms, and lifeways of a particular group that guides their thinking, decisions, and actions in patterned ways.
+Culture is learned, shared, and transmitted values, beliefs, norms, and lifeways of a particular group that guides their thinking, decisions, and actions in patterned ways.

 Culture Care Diversity

-Culture care diversity indicates the variabilities and/or differences in meanings, patterns, values, lifeways, or symbols of care within or between collectives that are related to assistive, supportive, or enabling human care expressions.
+Culture care diversity indicates the variabilities and/or differences in meanings, patterns, values, lifeways, or symbols of care within or between collectives related to assistive, supportive, or enabling human care expressions.

 Culture Care Universality

-Culture care universality indicates the common, similar, or dominant uniform care meanings, pattern, values, lifeways or symbols that are manifest among many cultures and reflect assistive, supportive, facilitative, or enabling ways to help people.
+Culture care universality indicates the common, similar, or dominant uniform care meanings, patterns, values, lifeways, or symbols manifest among many cultures and reflect assistive, supportive, facilitative, or enabling ways to help people.
 (Leininger, 1991)